The Minimum Number of $4$-Cycles in a Maximal Planar Graph with Small Number of Vertices: Proof of Theorem

 Therefore, there are at least 2 vertices of degree 4.
 Hence $C_4(G)\geq 29$.
-So with graph given in Figure \ref{2} (also mentioned in the paper \cite{hakimi}), we conclude $g(11, C_4)=29$.
+So with the graph given in Figure~\ref{2}(left), which is also mentioned in the paper \cite{hakimi}), we conclude $g(11, C_4)=29$. \end{proof}

-\begin{claim}$g(13,C_4)=34.$ \end{claim} Let $G$ be a maximal planar graph on $n=13$ vertices.
+\begin{claim}$g(13,C_4)=34.$ \end{claim} \begin{proof} Let $G$ be a maximal planar graph on $n=13$ vertices.
 Then from the property that every edge contributes one 4-cycle, then $C_4(G)\geq 3n-6=33$.
-Since there is a no 5-connected maximal planar graph, then there is a either a separating 4-cycle or separating 3-cycle.
-If there is a separating 4-cycle, then $C_4(G)\geq 34$.
-Suppose there is no separating 4-cycle.
-Then there is a separating 3-cycle.
-Let $T$ be a separating 3-cycle with vertices $x_1,x_2$ and $x_3$.
+If there is a separating $4$-cycle, then we have $C_4(G)\geq 34.$ Moreover, it can be checked that if $G$ contains a separating $3$-cycle, then $G$ contains a separating $4$-cycle as well, and hence the bound still holds.
+Indeed, let $T$ be a separating 3-cycle with vertices $x_1,x_2$ and $x_3$.
 Then one of the two regions contains at least two vertices.
-Without loss of generality, assume that the interior of the triangle contains two vertices and let $z\in N(x_1)\cap N(x_2)$ which is in the interior of the triangle and $x_1zx_2$ is a face.
-Now consider the 4-cycle defined by $x_1zx_2x_3x_1$ which is clearly a separating 4-cycle.
-Therefore $C_4(G)\geq 34$.
-But due to the the example given in Figure \ref{1}, $g(13,C_3)=34$. \\
+Without loss of generality, assume that the interior of the triangle contains two vertices and let $z\in N(x_1)\cap N(x_2)$ which is in the interior of the triangle and $(x_1,\ z,\ x_2, \ x_1)$ is a face.
+Now consider the $4$-cycle defined by $(x_1,\ z,\ x_2, \ x_3,\ x_1)$ which is clearly a separating $4$-cycle.

+Observe that the maximal planar graph shown in Figure~\ref{2}(right), which is also mentioned in~\cite{hakimi}, contains $34$ $4$-cycles and this makes the bound attainable.
+Now to complete proof of the claim, it is enough to verify that every $13$-vertex maximal planar graph contains a separating $4$-cycle.